Quafadas/dedav4s/raw_docs/explanation/plotTargets.md

 # Plot Targets
-For this library, the first class citizen is a browser...

-Every time an object is created which extends the "Spec" trait, it executes the ```newObject.show()``` side effect.
-That side effect requires context, provided through a [given](https://dotty.epfl.ch/docs/reference/contextual/givens.html) PlotTarget which is in scope.

-Those "given" targets, described below, are accessible at ```viz.PlotTargets.xxxxx```

-Many of these rely on writing temp files, and a ```java.awt.Desktop.browse()```, and an internet connection.
-If your environment does not have those capabilities, then you'll need to look elsewhere or take an advanced approach.

-The path of the temporary file is located in the "out" property of the case class, which is of type ```Unit | os.Path```.
-If the target creates a temporary file, you may "move it around" wherever you wish, using the path as a starting point.

 ## Desktop Browser
 Will open a new browser window in your desktop based browser, pointing to a temporary file.